tgross/devopsdaysmsp2018/content/_index.md

 *https://ai.google/research/pubs/pub43146*

 {{% note %}}
-while ML "models" are probably reasonably well-understood by the elite developers of the best organizations, most users of ML treat the models as binary blobs -- a black d a simple neural network in 9 lines of Python code work to Play FlappyBird
+while ML "models" are probably reasonably well-understood by the elite developers of the best organizations...
-JULY 10, 2016

-200 lines of python code to demonstrate DQN with Keras

-box into which numbers go and decisions come out. "in 100 lines of Python"
 {{% /note %}}

 ---